The latino policy institute

 Marcela’s early professional career began at the Providence Housing Authority where she helped lead and coordinate special programs and policies for its residents.
 Later, she went on to serve as the director of homeownership for NeighborWorks Blackstone River Valley, where she focused on serving first time homebuyers — specifically Latinos, immigrants, and millennials.
 Marcela worked as a policy associate for the American Civil Liberties Union of Rhode Island where she worked with local and statewide organizations to ensure that policies, laws, and regulations proposed or enacted protected civil and human rights for all Rhode Islanders.

-Marcela serves on the board of several organizations such as New Urban Arts, Providence Housing Authority, United Way of Rhode Island, and New Leaders Council.
+Marcela serves on the board of several organizations such as New Urban Arts, Providence Housing Authority, and United Way of Rhode Island, and the Rhode Island Board of Elections.